joanmgs/Proyecto-GifOs/README.md

 This project use HTML, CSS3, and Javascript.
-The idea is trying to search and save favorite gifs, besides create them with a video capture.
+The idea is search and save favorite gifs, besides create them with a video capture.
 I use the GIPHY API.